What is Guided Imagery?

 Third Principle: Locus of Control

 The third principle is often referred to in the medical literature as the "locus of control" factor.
-When we have a sense of being in control, that, in and of itself, can help us to feel better and do better.
+When we have a sense of being in control, that, in and of itself, is therapeutic, and can help us to feel better and do better.

-Because guided imagery is an entirely internally driven activity, and the user can decide when, where, how and if it is applied, it has the salutary effect of helping us feel we have some control.
+Because guided imagery is an entirely internally driven activity, and the user can decide when, where, how and even if it is applied, it has the salutary effect of helping us feel efficacy and mastery; that we have some control.

 So, when you put all this together, you have a technique that generates an altered state, in which the mind is directed toward multi-sensory images that the body perceives as real.
 This is done exactly when, where and how the user wishes.
 And that's why it's so effective.